School of Statistics

 6. Understand how UNIX file permissions work, and use them to protect private information in your account, however:

-• Reading another user’s e-mail is unacceptable, even if file permissions make it possible;
+• Reading another user's email is unacceptable, even if file permissions make it possible;

 • It is not a defense to claim that any files accessed in the process of cheating or plagiarism had file permissions that made them publicly readable.